Let’s take a minute to talk about cavities.

 With time, you make notice discoloration on your tooth.
 Yellow, brown, or black spots may appear.

 Enamel is the hardest substance on the human body.
 If bacteria can eat through it, they will reach the softer layer of dentin underneath.
-When the bacteria reaches this part of your tooth, it will be able to progress faster and cause more problems.
+When the bacteria reach this part of your tooth, it will be able to progress faster and cause more problems.

 Eventually, bacteria will eat through the dentin and into the pulp chamber, which contains pulp (a soft connective tissue), nerves, and blood vessels.

-If you pulp becomes infected, it can become inflamed.
+If your pulp becomes infected, it can become inflamed.
 You may notice increased sensitivity to sweets, heat, and cold in this infected tooth.
 It may be painful to bite or chew with this tooth.